asiripanich/scrape-auhouseprices/README.md

 This repo contains codes that scrape house prices from
 <https://www.auhouseprices.com>.
 Please use the website responsibly by
-setting the number of crawlers low and around delay between each call.
+setting the number of crawlers low and allow delay between each call.

 **Dependencies**